Sentinal920/sentinal920.github.io/css/colors/data/walk-through.md

 ```
 chmod 744 * --reference=whatever
 ```
-And as file whatever has permission 777 it would take 777 as reference for all files
+And as file whatever has permission 777 it would take 777 as reference for all files.

+Now we have write access to file "Sentinal.sh" which is run by root every minute.
 ```
 www-data@wildsniffer:/home/dev# ls -la
 total 20